cortex-js/cortexjs.io/docs/compute-engine/50-math-json.md

 - The characters should belong to a
   [recommended script](https://www.unicode.org/reports/tr31/#Table_Recommended_Scripts)
 - An identifier can be a sequence of one or more emojis.
-Characters that have both the Emoji and XIDC proeprty are only considered emojis when they are preceeded with emoji modifiers.
+Characters that have both the Emoji and XIDC property are only considered emojis when they are preceded with emoji modifiers.
 The definition below is based on [Unicode TR51](https://unicode.org/reports/tr51/#EBNF_and_Regex) but modified to exclude invalid identifiers.